Portishead Radio: Commemoration

 Around 2015, a sculpture by Rick Kirby of five female figures holding hands, titled 'Arc of Angels', was installed close to the Portishead transmitting site to commemorate the five radio towers and their role.

+An information board depicting the history of the station and a section of aerial mast are located close to the Portishead Marina.

 In 2020, planned celebrations commemorating the 100th anniversary of the long-range maritime service were put on hold due to COVID-19.
 However, a book on the history of the service was published titled Portishead Radio – A Friendly Voice on Many a Dark Night, and a special amateur radio station GB100GKU was activated, making over 2,500 contacts from 69 countries.

+In 2025, a small booklet was issued to commemorate the 100th anniversary of the opening of the Highbridge receiving station.

+Efforts continue by former staff members to have the Highbridge receiving station formally acknowledged with a plaque and information board located on the site of the former station.